What is Inclusionary Zoning (IZ)?

 - MU-27 (Naval Observatory); and

-- NC-6 (Eighth Street) in the Capitol Hill Historic District. and will
+- NC-6 (Eighth Street) in the Capitol Hill Historic District, and

-- Increase the height threshold from 50 ft to 85 ft as it relates to type of construction and the corresponding regular IZ set-side requirement.
+- Increased the height threshold from 50 ft to 85 ft as it relates to type of construction and the corresponding regular IZ set-side requirement for all zones subject to IZ.

 For Zoning and Project Approval of a Residential Development with IZ requirements contact: